-Spin a Half Dollar- Grades K and 1 (2-4 children)
+Spin a Half Dollar - Grades K and 1 (2-4 children)

-See Box It or Bag It Mathematics Teachers Resource Guide, MONEY, in a Half Dallar for group introduction to this activity
+See Box It or Bag It Mathematics Teachers Resource Guide, MONEY, Spin a Half Dollar, for group introduction to this activity.

+pencils (4)
-1. Choose a spinner to use for your entire game.

-2. Take turns.
+- 1. Choose a spinner to use for your entire game. - 2.
+Take turns.
 Spin the spinner.
-Cross out

-ard box for storage

-appropriate number of pennies to equal the amount shown on the spinner.

-3. The first player to cross out all the coins on his/her sheet wins.
+Cross out - appropriate number of pennies to equal the amount shown on the spinner. - The first player to cross out all the coins on his/her sheet wins.